 The Stormwater Utility Compliance and Credit Program is a part of the Engineering Division, Public Works Department.
 Stormwater runoff is generated when precipitation from rain and snowmelt events flow over land or impervious surfaces and does not percolate into the ground.
-As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
+As the runoff flows over the land or impervious surfaces (paved streets, parking lots, sidewalks, driveways and building rooftops), it may accumulate debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
 The primary method to control stormwater discharges is the use of best management practices (BMPs).
-In addition, most stormwater discharges are considered point sources and require coverage under an NPDES permit.

 In compliance with current OEPA requirements, the Stormwater Utility Division was formed to overview and regulate Lima's stormwater runoff.
-Funded by the Stormwater Assessment, the division is able to design, regulate, maintain and improve upon the City of Lima's stormwater facilities.
-If you have any questions or concerns about the current assessments or possible BMPs, please feel free to contact our Stormwater Manager.
+Funded by the Stormwater Assessment, the division is able to design, regulate, maintain, inspect and improve upon the City of Lima's stormwater facilities and infrastructure.
+If you have any questions or concerns about the current assessments or possible best management practices (BMPs), please feel free to contact our Stormwater Manager.

 If you have questions or concerns regarding water or sanitary services, please visit our Utility Department.

 The City of Lima’s Tree Rebate Program kicks off another new season!
 Open to City of Lima residents and businesses, 50% rebates are available for any approved tree planted within city limits (limit of two trees per parcel per year).
 For more details regarding the rebate program, click Rebate Program Tree Guide.

 Rain Barrels are a perfect way to capture and re-use nature’s precipitation!
 Learn more about the Rain Barrel Program HERE.